samuikaze/noip-duc-in-kubernetes/README.md

   DUC needs your username, password and domain to run, so you need to create a secret to define these values for DUC.

+  > Note: If you have multiple domains, split it in comma.

   ```yaml
   # duc-secrets.yaml
   apiVersion: v1